liabilityquek/patient-mgmt-system/README.md

 </li>
 <br>

-## Game Asset Attribution
+## Application Asset Attribution
-The game assets in this project does not belong to me.
+The CSS in this project does not belong to me.
 All rights belong to the original artists and owners.
-Below are the links to the game assets used in this project:
+Below are the links to the CSS used in this project:
 <li><a href=https://codepen.io/alvaromontoro/pen/JjoWVmx>Login form CSS from Codepen</a>
 </li>
 <li><a href=https://codepen.io/sanketbodke/pen/LYyzzYb>Nav Bar CSS from Codepen</a>